carpentrycon/carpentryconhome-proposals/CCatHome_Regional_Host_Guide.md

 ### Video Conferencing

-CarpentryCon\@Home will be hosted via the [Zoom Conferencing Platform](https://zoom.us/) and [crowdcast.io](https://www.crowdcast.io/)
+CarpentryCon @ Home will be hosted via the [Zoom Conferencing Platform](https://zoom.us/) and [crowdcast.io](https://www.crowdcast.io/)

-In the agenda you will see the links to either Zoom or crowdcast events.
+In the agenda, you will see the links to either Zoom or crowd cast events.

 #### Zoom accounts:

 - Create a free zoom account: [https://zoom.us/](https://zoom.us/)
-- Test that your headphones and webcam works: [https://zoom.us/test](https://zoom.us/test)
+- Test that your headphones and webcam work: [https://zoom.us/test](https://zoom.us/test)

-- Connection information should be available on the session etherpad linked from [this CC @ Home pad](https://pad.carpentries.org/carpentryconathome)
+- Connection information should be available on the session Etherpad linked from [this CC @ Home pad](https://pad.carpentries.org/carpentryconathome)

 ## Important Guidelines